Bring Art History to Life!

 Help your child make a papier mache bowl, based on Egyptian Faience ceramics techniques which date back to 3500 B.C

-Have your child practice one of the oldest art forms in the world in a modern way.
-She'll make her own Aboriginal dot painting taking inspiration from dreams!
+Have your child practice one of the oldest art forms in a modern way.
+She'll make her own Aboriginal dot painting, deriving inspiration from her dreams!

-Give your kindergartener a go at making art like master painter Michelangelo did at the Sistine Chapel - by making her own colorful angel!
+Give your kid a go at making art like master painter Michelangelo did on the ceiling of the Sistine Chapel...by making her own colorful angel!

 Learn to mix colors and paint a masterpiece of dots, with this art activity that takes a page from Georges Seurat and pointillism!

-Using butcher paper, ink and charcoal, your child will explore ancient motifs such as buffalo, bison and hunters, creating their very own cave painting.
+Using butcher paper, ink and charcoal, your child will explore ancient motifs such as buffalo, bison and hunters by creating her very own cave painting.